Colin-Ayres/odin-recipe/README.md

 # odin-recipe
-Learning about HTML to create a basic recipe site.
-Practicing with Git, GitHub, and basic HTML features.
+Practicing basic HTML and CSS features.
+This website will teach you how to prepare an egg/toast/juice breakfast.